Does your newborn fuss and cry at night when you put them down? Are you desperate for an hour to yourself, baby-free, to sleep soundly?

 - Newborns may struggle to sleep alone due to their undeveloped internal clock, hunger, exhaustion, or need for stimulation.

 - Establishing a bedtime routine early can help your baby learn to sleep alone over time.

 - Be adaptable with your baby’s bedtime routine, as their sleep patterns and needs may change as they grow.

 Safe Sleeping For Newborns

 Sharing a bed with your baby can be detrimental for various reasons.
-One is that co-sleeping may be one of the leading causes of Sudden Infant Death Syndrome — better known as SIDS.
+One is that co-sleeping may be one of the leading causes of sudden infant death syndrome — better known as SIDS.
 SIDS is what happens when an infant under the age of 1 dies from unknown causes.

-When Newborns Sleep The Night
+When Do Newborns Sleep Through the Night?

 Every baby is different — some will start sleeping longer earlier, whereas others take their sweet time.
 Any mother with multiple children can probably confirm this, as sleep patterns even vary between siblings!